-The Supported Employment program is designed to help adults with disabilities develop the necessary skills needed to work in the private, for-profit business world through specialized training and counseling services tailored to their needs.
-Once an individual is a part of the Supported Employment program, our staff and counselors conduct a thorough evaluation of not only the individual’s skills, but also of their work history, interests, their disability, and the successes they’ve had while working in a variety of jobs.
-Once the Employment Specialist has established a solid work history for the individual, they help locate and match each adult with a suitable employer and often train them on the use of public transportation to maximize self-sufficiency.
+At O.T.C. we are dedicated to helping motivated adults with disabilities find the training, work, and skills they need to become more independent.
+The Supported Employment program is designed to help adults with disabilities develop the skills needed to find competitive employment.
+Specialized training and counseling services are tailored to each individual’s unique needs.
+These services can include: resume writing, job searching, and employment skills.
+Our staff and counselors conduct a thorough evaluation of not only the individual’s skills, but also of their work history, interests, their disability, and the successes they have had while working in a variety of jobs.
+Then, the Employment Specialist helps locate and match each adult with a suitable employer and often train them on the use of public transportation to maximize self-sufficiency.

 The Employment Training program at O.T.C. recruits skilled individuals with disabilities who, while successful in their training, have had difficulty retaining jobs.
 Individuals brought into the Employment Training program are further trained in their work skills, but are also taught new work habits and job skills that will prepare them for sustainable work in the private sector.
 Some of this training is done through our successful recycling program that offers adults with disabilities the opportunity to learn new skills and responsibilities associated with larger operations.